actions/stale/README.md

 **Job frequency:**
 You could change the cron job frequency in the stale workflow to run the stale workflow more often.
-Usually this is not very helpful though.
+Usually, this is not very helpful, though.

 ### Contributing

-You wish to contribute?
+Do you wish to contribute?
-Check out the [contributing](CONTRIBUTING.md) file before helping us.
+Have a look at the [contributing](CONTRIBUTING.md) file before helping us.